 The state’s Public Service Commission regulates essential utilities such as gas, electricity and telecommunications, according to its website.
 Five commissioners, supported by approximately 83 members of staff, serve six-year terms.

 District 3 covers a small part of Georgia, including the counties of DeKalb, Fulton, Clayton and Rockdale.
-Incumbent Chuck Eaton has been in office since December 2006, according to his bio.
+Incumbent Chuck Eaton was first elected in December 2006, according to his bio.

 - Chuck Eaton (Republican, Incumbent)

 - John Noel (Democrat)

 - Johnny C. White (Democrat)